Demo

 ABOUT HIGHLINE COLLEGE

 Founded in 1961, Highline College is situated in a diverse community just 15 minutes south of Seattle.
 The college annually serves more than 16,500 students –– a student population of over 70% students of color, representing 35 nations and more than 100 languages.
-The college embraces equity, inclusion and social justice, with core goals of student attainment, diversity, community Engagement and sustainability.
+The college embraces equal opportunity and non-discrimination, with core goals of student attainment, community engagement and sustainability.
 The student body at Highline College is made up of Transfer students, Running Start students, Professional-Technical students, International students, Comprehensive Transition Program for students with intellectual disabilities, Adult Basic Education and English Language Learners.
 In addition, we offer six bachelor of applied science, four-year degrees.

 MISSION AND VISION